An Instrumental Variables Framework to Unite Spatial Confounding Methods: Data application details

 The first panel of Figure \ref{fig:ercs} shows the seven estimated curves.
 Comparing the second panel with the third, we observe that the baseline curve deviates significantly from the oracle curve for exposure values $6-9 \mu g/m^3$, as the oracle curve falls outside the confidence interval of the baseline and vice versa.
 Moreover, the oracle confidence intervals are somewhat narrower than those produced by the baseline.
 These findings indicate that unmeasured spatial confounding is indeed present by omitting temperature and humidity variables.

-The spatial coordinates approach, IV-TPS, IV-GraphLaplacian, IV-TPS+spatialcoord, and IV-GraphLaplacian+spatialcoord all reasonably approximate the oracle curve estimate and appropriately quantify its uncertainty.
-Spatial coordinates, IV-TPS, and IV-GraphLaplacian slightly underestimate the oracle curve for exposure values $\leq 9 \mu g/ m^3$.
-IV-TPS+spatialcoord and IV-GraphLaplacian+spatialcoord produce estimates that most closely align with the oracle curve.
+The spatial coordinates approach, IV-TPS, IV-GL, IV-TPS+spatialcoord, and IV-GL+ spatialcoord all reasonably approximate the oracle curve estimate and appropriately quantify its uncertainty.
+Spatial coordinates, IV-TPS, and IV-GL slightly underestimate the oracle curve for exposure values $\leq 9 \mu g/ m^3$.
+IV-TPS+spatialcoord and IV-GL+spatialcoord produce estimates that most closely align with the oracle curve.

 All estimated exposure-response curves suggest a statistically significant harmful effect of long-term average exposure to PM$_{2.5}$ during $2001-2010$ on all-cause mortality during $2011-2016$ in US zip codes.
-The estimated causal risk ratio $\E(\ervY(12))/\E(\ervY(9))$, comparing the mortality rate from $2011$ to $2016$ if all zip codes in the US had experienced an average PM$_{2.5}$ exposure of $12 \mu g/m^3$ (the primary annual National Ambient Air Quality Standard before 2024) versus $9 \mu g / m^3$ (the revised standard) during the period $2001-2010$, is approximately $1.034$.
+The estimated causal risk ratio $\E(Y(12))/\E(Y(9))$, comparing the mortality rate from $2011$ to $2016$ if all zip codes in the US had experienced an average PM$_{2.5}$ exposure of $12 \mu g/m^3$ (the primary annual National Ambient Air Quality Standard before 2024) versus $9 \mu g / m^3$ (the revised standard) during the period $2001-2010$, is approximately $1.034$.